Mvwestbury/AncientGenomicsWorkshop25/README.md

 ## Add a 1:1 line to represent unbiased results
 abline(0,1,col=2)
 ```
+### Question: Do different outgroups give different D or Z values?
+What about different mapping references

 # Task 3: Ancient DNA simulation
 In this task we will simulate raw sequencing reads from a high quality modern genome with ancient damage using gargammel and map the reads to a reference genome